Actindo-AG/Documentation/PIM/Operation/03_MoveProducts.md

   The editing toolbar is displayed above the product list.

 2. Click the [FINALLY DELETE PRODUCTS] button in the editing toolbar.
   The button changes to [DELETING...].
-The *Products finally deleted* pop-up window is displayed, indicating the number of finally deleted products.
+The *Products finally deleted* pop-up window is displayed, indicating the number of permanently deleted products.

   ![Product finally deleted](../../Assets/Screenshots/PIM/Products/RecycleBin/ProductFinallyDeleted.png "[Product finally deleted]")

   The selected products have been permanently deleted.

-  > [Info] If the deletion is not possible, the *Products deleted* pop-up window is indicating an error for the number of products unable to delete.
+  > [Info] If the deletion is not possible, the *Products deleted* pop-up window indicates an error for the number of products that cannot be deleted.
 An error message with further information is displayed in the notifications.

   ![Product deleted error](../../Assets/Screenshots/PIM/Products/List/ProductDeletedError.png "[Product deleted error]")